stratapp/stratapp-website/_blog/why-we-lump-our-cfos-with-risk-management.md

 They get to elevate how their organization executes on strategy, goals and plans - alongside an intuitive approach to risk management that adds value, rather than just ticking a compliance box.

 Ideas are a plenty.
 Execution is what matters.

-De-risk both the CFO role and execution of your organization’s strategy, goals and plans.